petercorrea/k8s_microservice/readme.md

-# Production Node.js Server
+# Microservice Boilerplate

-Boilerplate to setup a micro-service based app
+Boilerplate to setup a microservice based app

 ## Architecture Road Map / Feature Requirements

 List of things to implement along the way

-Infra
+### Infra

 - configured to deploy on digital ocean droplets
-- terraform
+- provisioning with terraform
-- ansible
+- configuring with ansible
-- kubernetes
+- container orchestration with kubernetes
-  - calico with network policies
+  - calico for network policies
   - auto scaling
-  - traefik ingress
+  - traefik ingress controller
     - rate limiting
     - ssl termination
     - automate the management and issuance of TLS certificates

-Services

-- nodejs
-  - http2
-  - fastify
-    - json schema based serialization, runtime type validations, stream support
-    - underpressure
-  - typescript + tsx
-  - OAuth
-  - JWT
-    - issue tokens w/ expirations
-    - validate tokens
-    - blacklist token/revoke token
-    - refresh tokens
-    - decode and validate tokens localy for non-auth services
-    - httponly cookies
-    - scopes
-    - RBAC
-  - cors
-  - rate limiting
-  - husky, prettier, eslint
-  - avoid NODE_ENV
-  - healthchecks
-  - clustering
-  - run as non-root user
-- postgres + prisma / mongo + mongoose
-- redis
-- infisical for secrets mgmt
-  - rotate secrets without disruptions
-- cms
-- i18z

-Communication

-- rabbitmq

-CI/CD
+### CI/CD

 - containerized with docker
   - build layers